 Former strategy consultants often have the opposite problem.
 They create too much material and don’t focus on getting things done.

 The right answer is somewhere in the middle.
-Creating documents for your client is a powerful way to improve the client experience and turn a good client into great clients.
+Creating documents for your client is a powerful way to improve the client experience and turn a good client into a great client.

 Without these, freelancers find themselves at the end of the project where both they and the client are not happy with the results.